Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath shows the result of BREATH exponent LOVE 11-binary_to_decimal converts the binary number BINARY to base 10 12-combinations prints 64 possible combination of two letters in a new line without oo
+10-love_exponent_breath shows the result of BREATH exponent LOVE 11-binary_to_decimal converts the binary number BINARY to base 10 12-combinations prints 64 possible combination of two letters in a new line without oo 13-print_float prints a number in 2 decimal places and stores it in NUM